-Please introduce yourself: what’s your name, where are you from, what do you do?
+Please introduce yourself: What is your name, where are you from, what do you do?

 What is your relationship with photography?
-How did you get into it & and what keeps you interested/ motivated?
+How did you get into it and what keeps you interested or motivated?

-Tell me about your project Perfect Day, what was the driving force behind creating it?
-What was your intention?
-How did you come up with the Idea?
+Tell me about your project «Perfect Day».
+What was the driving force behind creating it, what was your intention and how did you come up with the Idea?

-It is the summation of my two previous projects The Waiting Game and My Kingdom.
-You will find the same subjects of My Kingdom and the tempo and light of The Waiting Game.
+It is the summation of my two previous projects “The Waiting Game” and “My Kingdom.”
+You will find the same subjects of “My Kingdom” and the tempo and light of “The Waiting Game.”
 And even though I’m still working on conceptual aspects I have the intuition that this is a work about happiness.
 It’s a collection of people looking for happiness.